privacy-scaling-explorations/zkevm-specs/specs/keccak256/variable-length-input.md

 and constrain `is_end_result === 1`

+#### Prover behavior

+If the prover uses less `Round`s than the circuit provides, the prover should add a dummy hash that has an input size to use all rest of the `Round`s.

 ### Padding Region

 Note that we define a new `acc_len` which increments byte by byte, where the `acc_len` in the lookup region bumps by 136 bytes.